 Detailed Review Here

-IMO, Pillow Talk Sassy by BMS Factory is the best bang for your buck: a very rumbly motor and a great range of power—for less than half the price a luxury G-spot vibe would sell for 5 years ago.
+IMO, Pillow Talk Sassy by BMS Factory is the best bang for your buck: a very rumbly motor and a great range of powerful vibration—for less than half the price a luxury G-spot vibe would sell for 5 years ago.
 And it’s cute: Sassy comes in teal, and in rose pink (seen below).

 Sassy starts out low and deep: I knew it was quality at first rumble.
 The vibes get much stronger, and slightly more buzzy at the highest power.
 Still, it’s a vibe I can use late at night without ever wondering whether anyone can hear, as the vibes are never shrill, and it’s remarkably quiet.
 (Read more extra-quiet Pillow Talk praise here.)

 Pillow Talk Sassy is unique because there are no preset speeds.
 Instead, you press down the Swarovski crystal control button until you’re satisfied with the intensity, then release.
 No cycling through a bazillion patterns you care nothing about! (*cough* Diamond Wand *cough*)

-The bulbous head almost demands a cheesy adjective like “luscious,” because of how silky the silicone finish is.
+The bulbous head almost demands a cheesy adjective like “luscious,” because of how silky the bodysafe silicone finish is.
 Sassy’s neck is slightly flexible (see pic here), so if you want really hard G-spot pressure rather than just good vibes, keep reading for the Blush Impressions toys, We-Vibe Rave, or Swan Wand.
 Personally, I dig Sassy’s not-so-hard feel alongside the deep vibes — it’s just remarkable being tugged down onto my G-spot over and over, or rubbed against my clit (even for squirting stimulation!).